The 26th Taro Okamoto Award for Contemporary Art

 - For administrative reasons, food, soil, plants or animals may not be brought into or installed in the gallery or museum premises.
 Furthermore, should any logs or branches be employed, they must be certified as having been professionally fumigated.

-- Infringement of copyright by a third-person is strictly prohibited.
+- Infringement of copyrights by a third-person is strictly prohibited.

 - Previous prize-winning and commercialized works are not permitted.

-- Sales promotion of the works or being a direct or indirect result of commercial activity, are not eligible for entry.
+- Sales promotion of the works or a direct or indirect result of commercial activities, are not eligible for entry.

 - Submitted work will be disqualified if the title, category, concept and material are changed from the submitted plan after preliminary selection.